By Brazil specialist Georgia

-If you can, stay in the UNESCO World Heritage site, the Pelourinho district (Salvador's old town) and simply wander the cobbled streets and squares, which often ring with Samba drumming.
+If you can, stay in the UNESCO World Heritage Site, the Pelourinho district (Salvador's old town) and simply wander the cobbled streets and squares, which often ring with Samba drumming.
 As you walk, you'll come to rows of tiny shops cascading down Pelourinho's hilly lanes, all selling different types of bright beads.

 These beads are a crucial part of Candomblé, the syncretic religion central to the identity of many Afro Brazilians, whose slave ancestors fused Catholic worship with African voodoo traditions.
 You'll see women wearing the customary dress consisting of wide-hooped skirts and head wraps, while many followers sport beads that signify their devotion to different gods.

 I watched a folkloric ballet where the participants dressed as the orixas (Candomblé gods).
-Ogum, the god of warriors, must always be dressed in blue and carries a dagger, while Omolu can be recognised by the straw that covers his face.
+Ogum, the god of warriors, must always be dressed in blue and carries a dagger, while Omolu can be recognized by the straw that covers his face.
 It was a frenzied, energetic dance that helped me grasp the importance of this religion in the lives of many Brazilians.